nswaswaJim/oahuv1/middleridge.md

 <p><img src="../oahuv1/images/middleridge/bambooforest.JPG" height="300px" alt="bamboo forest"/></p>

 Before too long you get out of the bamboo and onto the proper ridge trail.
+The trail is difficult- muddy, very slippery, very narrow with ferns and brush encroaching on the edges and brushing your legs with every step.
+Not exactly pleasant hiking!